 The medical industry is notoriously inflexible when it comes to collecting medical bills, but consumers need not be coerced into paying more than they can afford each month or taking out a loan to pay the bills.
 This will just put the consumer in worse financial difficulty.

-Some tips for writing a medical bill settlement letter:
+Some tips for writing a medical debt settlement letter:

 • The letter should be as short as possible.
 One page should be enough, but never more than two pages.
 If it is too long, it may get tossed in the trash.